jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

     (ii) arising from or relating to acts or omissions before 21 September 1992— (A) by or on behalf of the Crown; or
       (B) by or under legislation; and
-  (b) all the claims to the Waitangi Tribunal to which paragraphs (a)(i) and (ii) apply that specifically relate to Te Uri o Hau claimants, including—
+  (b) all the claims to the Waitangi Tribunal to which paragraphs (a)﻿(i) and (ii) apply that specifically relate to Te Uri o Hau claimants, including—
     (i) Wai 229 (Otamatea Lands Claim); and
     (ii) Wai 259 (Tawhiri Pa Claim); and
     (iii) Wai 271 (Pouto Peninsula Claim); and